Foreplay241/spaceDits/README.md

 # spaceDits
 A space shooter.
 You can create a Redilot from a redditor on reddit, and a Shidpit from a post on reddit.
 Plans to include other social medias, maybe.

-- __Redilot__ is a pilot created from a reddior on reddit.
+- __Redilot__ is a pilot created from a redditor on reddit.
 - __Shidpit__ is a ship created from a submission post.

 A redilot is the pilot of the shidpit.
-They have certain skills based on the constellation of the accounts creation date.
+They have certain skills based on their birth stone and constellation of the accounts' creation date.

 - __Aries-__ Extra Health, can use Ram Dash, associated with Fire.
 - __Taurus-__ Extra Health, can use Stronger Hull, associated with Earth.